2023 Yamaha YZ450FX

 - Yamaha's big bore off-road racer based off the YZ450F

 Yamaha’s unique engine and chassis design has seen mixed reviews over the last decade as they continue to push the boundaries with a backwards engine.
 The 450cc four-stroke powerplant in particular has been more polarizing than not; however, it has seen more and more success as of late, including with the YZ450FX off-road race bike.
-Eli Tomac has had a stellar year thus far in his first foray with the YZ450F, and the AmPro Yamaha Team has been lights out fast in the GNCC and National Enduro races with Stu Baylor and Layne Michael at the helm.
-For 2022, the YZ450FX remains the same as it did in 2021, but is that a bad thing?
+Eli Tomac had a career year in his first foray with the similar platform YZ450F last year, and the AmPro Yamaha Team has been at the front of the pack the past few seasons on this same bike.
+For 2023, the YZ450FX remains the same as it did in 2021 and 2022, but is that a bad thing?

 - GYTR Power Tuner App is a winner.

 - Broad, smooth power delivery that can be adjusted at the click of a button.

 - Easy to use mapping switch.